ColorfulSoft/System.AI/Tutorials/Tensor creation.md

 Torch.Tensor(0, dtype=float64)
 ```

-By default, the returned tensor have no gradients, but you can create diffirentiable tensor using executing the following code:
+By default, the returned tensor have no gradients, but you can create diffirentiable tensor using the following code:

 C#: